-Hello there and welcome to our weekly feature of all kinds of tips.
+Hello there and welcome to our monthly feature of all kinds of tips.

-We at the business desk are pleased to bring you our weekly feature of a
+We at the business desk are pleased to bring you our monthly feature of a

 plethora of tips that cover a wide range of topics.

 All of our tips are designed to help you save time, cut down on your